fgimian/fgimian.github.io/blog/content/post/why-crystal-is-my-next-language.md

 Further to this, I'm not sure that I really love the direction that Python is taking in a few areas, particularly around async and typing.

 * **Coroutines**: Although highly welcome, the new async functionality in Python feels very user-hostile and difficult to grasp.
 Existing code requires a good amount of work before it is made non-blocking too.
 I think this situation will improve in time as more libraries become available and as I understand and use the new libraries more though.
 * **Type Annotations (and mypy)**: Honestly, type annotations are welcome ... if they actually did anything in CPython.
 The new idea of using type annotations as part of various constructs (e.g. data classes) seems pointless without mainstream support in the main CPython distribution.
-In the meantime, mypy is barely mainstream and actually makes scripts run even slower!
+In the meantime, mypy is not mainstream just yet but shows great promise as a type validator for Python in the future, particularly with the `--strict` flag enabled.

 I should note that I'm still a massive fan and advocate of Python and think it's still one of the best interpreted languages available today; particularly when you take into account its wonderful ecosystem and maturity.